dotnet/AspNetCore.Docs/aspnetcore/performance/caching/response.md

 * [Pragma](https://tools.ietf.org/html/rfc7234#section-5.4)
 * [Vary](https://tools.ietf.org/html/rfc7231#section-7.1.4)

-Caching responses on the web server can be enabled by adding the [response caching middleware](https://github.com/aspnet/responsecaching).
+The web server can cache responses by adding the response caching middleware.
 See [Response caching middleware](middleware.md) for more information.

 ## ResponseCache Attribute

-The [ResponseCacheAttribute](https://docs.microsoft.com/en-us/aspnet/core/api/microsoft.aspnetcore.mvc.responsecacheattribute) specifies the parameters necessary for setting appropriate headers in response caching.
+The `ResponseCacheAttribute` specifies the parameters necessary for setting appropriate headers in response caching.
 See [ResponseCacheAttribute](https://docs.microsoft.com/en-us/aspnet/core/api/microsoft.aspnetcore.mvc.responsecacheattribute)  for a description of the parameters.

-`VaryByQueryKeys string[]`: When set, the response caching middleware will vary the stored response by the given list of query keys.
+`VaryByQueryKeys string[]` (requires ASP.NET Core 1.1.0 and higher): When set, the response caching middleware will vary the stored response by the given list of query keys.
 The middleware will serve the stored response only if the query keys of the request matches those of the original request that generated the stored response.
-Setting this property without adding the middleware will throw a runttime exception.
+Setting this property without adding the middleware will throw a runtime exception.

-  There is no corresponding HTTP header for this property.
+There is no corresponding HTTP header for the ``VaryByQueryKeys` property.
 This property is an HTTP feature handled by the response caching middleware.
 To set the `VaryByQueryKeys` property, the response caching middleware must be enabled.

 The `ResponseCacheAttribute` is used to configure and create (via `IFilterFactory`) a `ResponseCacheFilter`.
 The `ResponseCacheFilter` performs the work of updating the appropriate HTTP headers and features of the response.
 The filter: